 Singapore Safety and Health Insurance

-Singapore’s cleanliness is achieved by strict street rules concerning things like spitting, littering, jay walking, and eating and drinking on public transportation – all are strictly prohibited.
+Singapore’s cleanliness is achieved by strict street rules concerning things like spitting, littering, jaywalking, and eating and drinking on public transportation – all are strictly prohibited.
 Other crimes committed such as trafficking, manufacturing, or importing drugs carry a punishment of the death penalty.
-Begging is also illegal in Singapore.
+Begging is also illegal throughout the country.

 On the bright side, Singapore is generally resistant to natural disasters.
 Landmasses protect it from typhoons, tsunamis, and tornados, while there are no fault lines found within city limits.
 Monsoon season can bring flooding from November to January, but the water normally drains quickly.

-Tap water is safe to drink in Singapore and sanitation levels are high.
+Tap water is safe to drink and sanitation levels are high.
 While malaria is not a threat, dengue fever is common in Singapore.
-They maintain rigorous mosquito control, leaving standing water could get you fined, but if you plan tog o hiking, bring repellant.
+They maintain rigorous mosquito control, leaving standing water could get you fined, but if you plan to go hiking, bring repellant.

 Weather and When to Travel to Singapore

 Singapore is a hot and humid country with steady rainfall all year round.
-It’s a nice place to visit any time of the year especially with cultural events and festivals happening with themes from film and fashion to food.
-The rainy months are November to January, while the driest are May to July.
-Because Singapore is visited all year round, there is no high or low tourism seasons either.
+It’s a nice place to visit any time of the year, especially with cultural events and festivals happening with themes from film and fashion to food.
+The rainy months are November to January, while the driest is from May to July.
+Because it is visited all year round, there is no high or low tourism seasons either.